atomist-attic/atomist-bom/README.md

 ## Using

 Maven provides a tag `dependencyManagement` for this purpose.
-You need to add the bom information in this tag as follows:
+You can add the bom information in this tag as follows:

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>